 Selecting a Dissertation Advisor:

 Your dissertation advisor may or may not be the same person as your program advisor.
-Your dissertation advisor should be a College of Education faculty member who is qualified to direct dissertations and with whom you share a common research interest.
+Your dissertation advisor should be a College of Community Innovation and Education faculty member who is qualified to direct dissertations and with whom you share a common research interest.

 When you are ready to find a dissertation advisor, you should first discuss your need with your program advisor and with the Coordinator of the Doctoral Program.
 You may have a particular faculty member in mind with whom you would like to work.
 A faculty member might request that you work with him or her.
 That information should be shared with your program advisor and with the Coordinator of the Doctoral Program.
 The Coordinator will then initiate the Change of Advisor procedure.
 Changes in advisors must be approved by the Coordinator of the Doctoral Program and the appropriate Department Chair.